KnpLabs/KnpUserBundle/Resources/doc/doctrine.md

 ### Replacing the mapping of the bundle

-None of the Doctrine projects currently allows overwriting part of the mapping of a mapped superclass in the child entity.
+None of the Doctrine projects currently allow overwriting part of the mapping of a mapped superclass in the child entity.

 If you need to change the mapping (for instance to adapt the field names